BULL WALK

 Pestivirus (also known as BVDV) commonly causes (but not limited to) abortion, reduced fertility, stunted calves + a period of immune suppression which can lead to calf scours, pneumonia and other diseases.
 It is spread by contact with infected animals & especially Persistently Infected (PI) animals (i.e. 'carrier' animals).

-A PI bull, though it may exhibit no outward symptoms at all, present fat & sappy on sale day,& live a long & productive life, will shed & spread pestivirus in all its’ bodily fluids all its’ life.
-Vaccinating a PI bull will not cure it, nor prevent it from spreading pestivirus.
+A PI bull, though it may exhibit no outward symptoms at all, present fat & sappy on sale day,& live a long & productive life, will shed & spread Pestivirus in all its’ bodily fluids all its’ life.
+It is worth noting, there have been EKKA Grand Champion winners that have later been verified persistently infected with Pestivirus!

 (7) VETERINARY HEALTH